-- Conditionally exempt small quantity generators (CESQG) generate less than 100 kilograms (220 pounds) per month of hazardous wastes - Small-quantity generators (SQG) generate 100 to 1,000 kilograms (220 to 2,200 pounds) per month of hazardous wastes - Large-quantity generators (LQG) generate over 1,000 kilograms (2,200 pounds) per month of hazardous wastes category, add up the weight or volume of all your hazardous wastes generated for the month.
+- Very small quantity generators (VSQG) generate less than 100 kilograms (220 pounds) per month of hazardous wastes - Small-quantity generators (SQG) generate 100 to 1,000 kilograms (220 to 2,200 pounds) per month of hazardous wastes - Large-quantity generators (LQG) generate over 1,000 kilograms (2,200 pounds) per month of hazardous wastes gives you your generator category for the month

+To determine your hazardous waste generator category, add up the weight or volume of all your hazardous wastes generated for the month.
 This information can be verified by comparing the amount to your waste manifests.
-The total gives you your generator category for the month.
+The total